-IBM Introduces Granite 3.0: High Performing AI Models Built For Business
+IBM Introduces Granite 3.0: High Performing AI Models Built for Business

 IBM continues to evolve its portfolio of AI assistant technologies – from watsonx Orchestrate to help companies build their own assistants via low-code tooling and automation, to a wide set of pre-built assistants for specific tasks and domains such as customer service, human resources, sales, and marketing.
 Organizations around the world have used watsonx Assistant to help them build AI assistants for tasks like answering routine questions from customers or employees, modernizing their mainframes and legacy IT applications, helping students explore potential career paths, or providing digital mortgage support for home buyers.

-Today IBM also unveiled the upcoming release of the next generation of watsonx Code Assistant , powered by Granite code models, to offer general-purpose coding assistance across languages like C, C++, Go, Java, and Python, with advanced application modernization capabilities for Enterprise Java Applications.6 Granite's code capabilities are also now accessible through a Visual Studio Code extension,
+Today IBM also unveiled the upcoming release of the next generation of watsonx Code Assistant, powered by Granite code models, to offer general-purpose coding assistance across languages like C, C++, Go, Java, and Python, with advanced application modernization capabilities for Enterprise Java Applications.[6]
+Granite's code capabilities are also now accessible through a Visual Studio Code extension, IBM Granite.Code.

 Expanded AI-powered delivery platform to supercharge IBM consultants with AI